Everyone needs a Disaster Survival Coach!

 Ever wondered if you can use expired sunscreen?

-did you know this was the number 1 Cause of fires?
+this is the number 1 Cause of House fires By Pets

 “Hi!
 I’m Tanya your Disaster Survival Coach.
 Growing up in Australia I remember fleeing from bushfires, being mindful of short showers due to drought and being logistically isolated because of floods.
 When I worked at The Weather Channel at any point in time there was at least one severe weather event happening across the country.
 As we broadcasted the latest information and advice, I also witnessed the damage and devastation caused to communities.
 This propelled me to where I am today, I spend my energy with a Not for Profit that is dedicated to showcasing that adaptation is the key to living sustainably in an ever changing world.